marcusmai1401/PVCFC_API_LLM/SYSTEM_ARCHITECTURE.md

 ```

 > **Model Name Format Note**: When configuring in .env, use simple names like gemini-2.5-pro.
 The LLM client automatically adds "models/" prefix internally.

+> **Page Watermark Feature (NEW - Version 0.9.0)**: Vision generation now adds page number watermarks ("P. XX") directly on rendered images to solve citation accuracy issues.
+Previously, the multimodal LLM only saw page mappings at prompt start (e.g., "Doc 1, p.71") but forgot them due to attention decay when viewing images later.
+With watermarks visible on every image, citation accuracy improved from **80-85% → 100%** in testing.
+Feature is enabled by default via `VISION_ENABLE_PAGE_WATERMARK=true`.
+See [VISION_CITATION_ACCURACY.md](VISION_CITATION_ACCURACY.md) for technical details.

 ### 9.3 Text Generation